Fair processing notice

 - How we keep the information, safe, secure and confidential.

-This privacy statement only covers NHS Medway CCG and does not cover any other organisations that can be linked to from this site or any organisation associated with the CCG.
+This privacy statement only covers NHS Medway CCG, who is the data controller, and does not cover any other organisations that can be linked to from this site or any organisation associated with the CCG.

 Personal confidential data is a term used in the Caldicott Information Governance Review and describes personal information about identified or identifiable individuals, which should be kept private or secret and includes dead as well as living people.